 The study area is characterized by temperature inversions.
-Annual average monthly temperature and air saturation deficit lapse rates were estimated using the data from the Suntar-Khayata and Agayakan meteorological stations (the range of elevation is 1292 m), they change from +1.1 $^{\circ}$ C and +0.01 mbar per 100 m elevation increase in January to -1.3 $^{\circ}$ C and -0.35 mbar per 100 m in June.
-The estimated values were used to correct interpolated temperature and saturation deficit from meteorological stations to RP depending on the difference of elevation.
+Annual average monthly temperature and air saturation deficit lapse rates were estimated using the data from the Suntar-Khayata and Agayakan meteorological stations (the range of elevation is 1292 m), they change from +1.1 oC and +0.01 mbar per 100 m elevation increase in January to -1.3 oC and -0.35 mbar per 100 m in June.
+The estimated values were used to correct interpolated temperature and saturation deficit from meteorological stations to RPs depending on the difference in elevation.